gohugoio/hugo/content/en/content-management/page-bundles.md

 ---

-A leaf bundle can be made headless by adding below in the Front Matter (in the `index.md`):
+A leaf bundle can be made headless by adding below in the front matter (in the `index.md`):

 {{< code-toggle file="content/headless/index.md" fm=true copy=false >}}